gchure/phd/docs/src/chapter_07/section_03_DNA_epRA_inference.md

 data set, and sample the posterior using MCMC.
 The result of this sampling is a collection of $N$ values of the parameter which may be above, below, or equal to the ground-truth value.
-From this set of values, we select $L$ of them and rank order them by their value.
-Talts and colleagues [@talts2018] derived a general theorem which states that the number of samples less than the ground truth value of the parameter (termed the rank statistic) is uniformly distributed over the interval
+From this set of values, we select $L$ of them and rank order them by their value. @talts2018 derived a general theorem which states that the number of samples less than the ground truth value of the parameter (termed the rank statistic) is uniformly distributed over the interval
 $[0, L]$.
-As @Eq:self_consistency_relation) *must* hold true for any statistical model, deviations from uniformity signal that there is a problem in the implementation of the statistical model.
+As @Eq:self_consistency_relation *must* hold true for any statistical model, deviations from uniformity signal that there is a problem in the implementation of the statistical model.
 How the distribution deviates is also informative as different types of failures